chauhang/mlflow-torchserve-1/examples/TextClassification/README.md

 ## Creating a new deployment

-This example uses the default TorchServe text handler to generate the mar file and inference.
+This example uses the default TorchServe text handler to generate the mar file.

 To create a new deployment, run the following command